 Finding yourself a little bit too high for your liking?
 High THC strains can easily be overdone if you’re not used to them.
 While there is no way to stop yourself from being high, there are a few things you can do to make your high more enjoyable.

 The most important piece of advice is not to panic.
 Nobody has ever overdosed from cannabis and the overwhelming feelings you’re having are only temporary.
 Take a deep breath, perhaps even meditate.
 Drink some water, take a shower, and remind yourself that everything will be okay.
 Taking CBD or sniffing black pepper may help take some of the edge off your high.

 If you’re in a crowded place and feel trapped, don’t’ be afraid to leave and get some fresh air.
 If you’re home alone, find something to distract yourself.
 Films, video games, YouTube compilation videos, whatever floats your boat.
 If all else fails, lay down in bed and get some rest.
 When you wake up the feeling will more than likely be gone.

 If you’re someone who is able to consume high THC cannabis in large doses and not feel any effects, it may be beneficial to take a tolerance break.

 Research has shown that regular cannabis consumers build up a tolerance to cannabinoids, notably THC.
 Taking a short-term break to clear your body and mind of cannabinoids will help you experience the psychoactive effects of cannabis once again.
 It could also save you some money in the process as you won’t have to consume nearly as much for the desired effects.

 Hopefully, this page has helped you learn a little bit more about THC and cannabis in general.
+All strains listed above are specific to our Washington locations.
 If you have any additional questions, our budtenders at our Redmond Dispensary or our West Seattle Dispensary would be more than happy to answer them for you.